microsoftgraph/microsoft-graph-docs-contrib/concepts/search-concept-overview.md

 ## Next steps

-- Explore the APIs in the [Graph Explorer](https://developer.microsoft.com/graph/graph-explorer).
+- Explore the search APIs in the [Graph Explorer](https://developer.microsoft.com/graph/graph-explorer).
 - Learn more about a few key use cases
   - [Search for Outlook Messages](./search-concept-messages.md)
   - [Search for Calendar Events](./search-concept-events.md)